shapeblue/hackerbook/cloudstack/hack/api.md

     }
 ```

-Finally, the API implementation exports the API name, the account ID of the
+The API implementation is a group of methods that exports the API name
-resource owner on which the API is acted up and the `execute()` method that
+(`getCommandName`), the account ID of the resource owner on which the API is
-handles the API request.
-For example:
+acted up (`getEntityOwnerId`) and the `execute()` method that handles the API
+request.
+The `getEntityOwnerId()` method can also make use of `CallContext`
+utility to get information about the current thread/execution context.
+For
+example, get the account ID that made the API request by using
+`CallContext.current().getCallingAccountId()`.

+Example API implementation:

 ```java
     /////////////////////////////////////////////////////